Kile/Killua/README.md

 *   [danii](https://github.com/danii)

-> Helped to create the incredibly bad mess of everything in one file into an organised, dynamic system and helped out with git commands
+> Helped to change the incredibly bad mess of everything in one file into an organised, dynamic system and helped out with git commands

 *   [DerUSBStick](https://github.com/DerUSBstick)